 - Space – Many trees take up a good deal of space.
 Not only can tree trunks grow thick, but many trees have extensive root systems.
 Extensive roots can interfere with plans if they involve excavation.
 Roots can also damage underground pipes or irrigation systems if your planning is not careful.

 When it comes to trees there are countless varieties.
-Some trees are more rare and expensive than others.
-Trees also have specific environments that they flourish under.
+Some trees are rare and more expensive than others.
+Trees also have specific environments in which they flourish.
 Planting trees in environments where they are not suited to grow may cost you more.
 There are sites that can give you a good price range to expect for specific trees and the areas where those trees are best suited.

 Find more backyard ideas in our definitive guide to backyards!

 This tree is a great addition to this green plant garden.
-The tree is not tall enough to provide much shade but does create an amazing punctuation to this garden.
+The tree is not tall enough to provide much shade but does create an amazing piece of punctuation for this garden.
 It works to give focus and a center to the space.

 Large and lush pines can build a nice privacy wall.
 Their branches start low and fan out to interlace with others nearby.
 This makes it difficult to pass through and disrupts sightlines.